 Instead, suppose that same coach initially told you to run two miles.
 “Ok, that’s a bit tough,” you say.
 You run the two miles.

-In both instances, the length of the run was two miles.
-But that is the only similarity.
-The feelings and mental and physical energy in the scenarios are entirely different.
+In both instances, the length of the run was two miles, but the feelings and mental and physical energy in the scenarios are entirely different.
 In the first instance, to do what is expected and then be asked to do more, especially the same task again, seems very unfair to anyone.
 And, you would pace yourself differently, both mentally and physically, for a one-mile versus two-mile run.

 Similarly, students and parents who expect to improve faster and finish earlier than average are setting themselves up for disappointment.
 And, the parents and students are setting the student up to burn out.